barbeque/floppy-edge-connector-adapter/README.md

 This project was developed as part of a [leaded solder](https://www.leadedsolder.com/) repair of a Sharp X1turbo, and based on an older board developed for a conversion of a NEC PC-8801mkII.

+# Version History
+## v3.5 (2023)
+Add "drive select" breakout pins on the top.
+This was done to enable a single HxC to emulate two drives on the NEC PC-8801.

 # Gerber files
 You can get the gerber files from [the releases page](https://github.com/barbeque/floppy-edge-connector-adapter/releases/).
 My usual fabs are JLCPCB, PCBWay and Osh Park.